Resident Stories- What is it like to live in Permanent Supportive Housing (PSH)?

 Leslie left home in northern Saskatchewan when he was 13 years old — more than 50 years ago now.
 He had 50 cents in his pocket when he left, but he also took with him a knowledge of Cree and a strong respect for Indigenous ceremony.
 He struggled with addiction over the next several decades, travelling across Canada and falling in and out of sobriety.

-As he ages, and after experiencing significant health challenges, one of the things that Leslie thinks about in his supportive housing is death with dignity.
-In supportive housing, he’s seen other residents pass away, from old age or from illness, but they’ve been surrounded by staff and friends who help them pass comfortably and with dignity, and in some cases have helped them to reconnect with family before passing.
+As he ages and after experiencing significant health challenges, one of the things that Leslie thinks about in his supportive housing is death with dignity.
+In supportive housing, he’s seen other residents pass away from old age or from illness, but they’ve been surrounded by staff and friends who help them pass comfortably and with dignity and, in some cases, have helped them reconnect with family before passing.
 Leslie said that this kind of dignity and respect isn’t available for people who pass away while living on the streets.

 Today, Leslie is an active part of his community.
-He goes to garage sales and community events, and sells his painting, rattles and drums at craft sales in the area.
+He goes to garage sales and community events and sells his paintings, rattles and drums at craft sales in the area.
 He wants to continue staying in supportive housing and building the connections he has made with staff, other residents, and with his family.

 Steven